XiaoqiongGu/bioinformatics/scripts/Metagenomics_scripts_XQ.md

 	ClustalW
 	MUSCLE -> developed by Robert Edgar
+	mafft ->  Multiple alignment of a large number of short and highly similar sequences.
+Typical data size is up to ∼200,000 sequences × ∼5,000 sites (including gaps), but depends on similarity

-muscle/mafft alignment and export as fasta format
+muscle/mafft alignment and export as *fasta* format

 	muscle -in seqs.fa -out seqs.afa
-	mafft --thread -40 --auto in > out mafft --6merpair --thread -48 --keeplength --addfragments in.seq.fasta SARSCOV2.NC_045512.fasta > in.align.mafft.fasta
+	mafft --thread -40 --auto in > out mafft --6merpair --thread -40 --keeplength --addfragments in.seq.fasta SARSCOV2.NC_045512.fasta > in.align.mafft.fasta
+	mafft --parttree --thread -40 in > out ## align up to 1.4 million sequences, check out this paper: Large multiple sequence alignments with a root-to-leaf regressive method

-muscle/mafft alignment and export to fasta as CLUSTALW format (more readable than FASTA)
+muscle/mafft alignment and export to fasta as *CLUSTALW* format (more readable than FASTA)

 	muscle -in seqs.fa -clw -out seqs.aln
 	mafft --thread -40 --clustalout seq.fasta > align.fa  #https://mafft.cbrc.jp/alignment/software/